babylonchain/finality-provider/docs/finality-provider.md

 }
 ```

-After the creation of the finality provider, it is possible to export the
+After the creation of the finality provider in the local db, it is possible
-finality provider information, run `fpcli export-finality-provider`.
+to export the finality provider information, run `fpcli export-finality-provider`.
 This command connects with the `fpd` daemon to load the finality
 provider previously created using the flag `--btc-pk` as key.